The distribution of solutions to xy = N mod a with an application to factoring integers: Second moment and running time

 \begin{theorem} Let $1 < w,h < a$, with $\gcd(w,a)=\gcd(h,a)=1$.
 Then, using the notation above, we have an estimate for the second moment that depends on the area $wh$ of the rectangles $R$:

-\end{theorem} Remark: if $\gcd(w,a)=\gcd(h,a)=1$ does not hold, one can increment them by at most $O(a^\epsilon)$ until this condition holds.
-So long as $w,h>> a^\epsilon$ to begin with, the estimates in the theorem are unaffacted.
+\end{theorem} Remark: if $\gcd(w,a)=\gcd(h,a)=1$ does not hold, one can bound the lhs of~\eqref{eq:wh theorem} by comparing with the same kind of sum, but where $w$ and $h$ are incremented, as before, by at most $O(a^\epsilon)$ until this gcd condition holds.
+So long as $w,h \gg a^\epsilon$ to begin with, the estimates in the above theorem are unaffected.

-In Section 1.2, our choice of $w$ and $h$ has $wh = O(a)$, and the estimate for the second moment is then $O(a^{1+\epsilon})$, as in the previous section.
+In Section 1.2, our choice of $w$ and $h$ has $wh = O(a)$, and the estimate for the second moment is thus $O(a^{1+\epsilon})$, as in the previous section.

 The second estimate of the theorem (not relevant for our particular application), $O(wh \phi(a)^2/a^2)$, can probably be turned into an asymptotic formula and a central limit theorem proven.
 This will remain an inquiry for the future.